EXAMPLES OF CUSTOMER RELATIONSHIP MANAGEMENT

 CRM MARKETING AUTOMATION EXAMPLES

 Marketing is made up of dozens upon dozens of tedious tasks.
 Automating these tasks is a smart way to improve the efficiency of everyone that connects with customers and leads.
+A well-implemented CRM automation strategy ensures that businesses can focus on customer engagement rather than repetitive administrative work.
 Some CRM examples of automation include:

 • Sending out a thank you when a customer makes a purchase.